Roland Blues Cube Artist 1x12" 80-Watt Combo Guitar Amp

 For a bit of tone experimentation, the amp comes with a "dual tone" switch for blending the two channels in a way that's musically pleasing.
 Roland also equipped this amp with tremolo and reverb that complements its simple setup.

-Finally, the Blues Cube Artist lets you expand your tonal palette via its swappable "tone capsule", which is an analog component that you actually switch out to give the amp a different sound.
+The Blues Cube Artist lets you expand your tonal palette via its swappable "tone capsule", which is an analog component that you actually switch out to give the amp a different sound.
 There are currently three available tone capsules, two of which are artist signatures from Eric Johnson and Robben Ford, and the third one being Roland's own rendition of the Blues sound.

 - Power: 80W/45W/15W/0.5W